+- Register and use the set of pre-built shared libraries, delivered with WebLogic Server, that are required to run Jersey JAX-RS Reference Implementation (RI).
+The following versions are available as pre-built shared libraries:

+- JAX-RS RI Version 1.9

+- JAX-RS RI Version 1.1.5.1

-- Register and use the set of pre-built shared libraries, delivered with WebLogic Server, that are required to run Jersey JAX-RS Reference Implementation (RI) Version 1.1.5.1.
-For information about the Jersey JAX-RS RI shared libraries, see Section 17.2, "Using the Jersey JAX-RS Reference Implementation". - Use the standard JAX-WS RI to implement a RESTful using the HTTP protocol, as described in Section 17.3, "Programming Web Services Using XML Over HTTP".
+As required, you can build and deploy a more recent version of the Jersey JAX-RS RI shared libraries.
+For information about using the Jersey JAX-RS RI shared libraries, see Section 20.2, "Using the Jersey JAX-RS Reference Implementation".

+Use the standard JAX-WS RI to implement a RESTful using the HTTP protocol, as described in Section 20.3, "Programming Web Services Using XML Over HTTP".